 Through a combination of lectures, seminars, regular written assignments with feedback from lecturers, seminars, oral presentations and individual as well as group supervision, you are supported in gradually developing methodological skills, theoretical knowledge and critical judgment capacities.
 As training progresses, you are expected to take increasing responsibility for your learning, with a view to gradually acquire professionally relevant and research based knowledge and skills.
-You will be assigned an individual tutor who is active as a researcher in sociology of education.

 The programme is taught in English and you are encouraged to advance your mastery of English for writing, presentation and discussing.
 Upon completing the programme you should have gained both broad and specialised knowledge and skills in the main field of study, being able to critically examine various types of studies on education and its social role.
 You should also have gained advanced knowledge and skills in formulating scientific problems, conducting studies and communicating the results both verbally and in written form.